ardilamorin/ardilamorin.github.io/_posts/2016-05-29-ux-mad-linkedin.md

 title: UX Mad on Linkedin
 published: true
 ---
 I moved to Madrid on 2011 and didn't know much people in the city.
 I worked on digital products for some time, but i didn't know anyone here.
-I tried diferent ways to enter the "scene" but it didn't work out so well.
+I tried different ways to enter the "scene" but it didn't work out so well.

 **Local events**